Joint Professional Military Education

 |Whidbey Island, WA

 b.
-Web-enabled correspondence (online group seminars) – Designed to be completed in 18-24 months, and closely aligned with the Naval Command and Staff College in-residence and Fleet Seminar curriculums for O-4s and O-3s.
-Enrollment constitutes a commitment to a minimum of two study periods of three or more hours each week.
+Web-enabled correspondence (online group seminars) – Designed to be completed in 15-18 months, and closely aligned with the Naval Command and Staff College in-residence and Fleet Seminar curriculums for O-3s and above.
+Enrollment constitutes a commitment to a minimum of four to eight hours each week.
 In order to graduate in June, students must complete all course requirements by 30 April.
-NAVADMIN 175/99 refers.

 Air Force Command and Staff College